-Once addressing is assigned it is circulated to appropriate stakeholders (utilities, Canada post, taxation etc.)
+Once addressing is assigned it is circulated to the appropriate stakeholders (utilities, Canada Post, taxation, etc.)

 You need to start by having the current legal land description for the parcel.
 This will ensure you are obtaining the correct address.
 The City website has an online interactive map that can be accessed by the public.
-Once you have accessed the map, choose the binoculars on the task bar and enter the legal land description and click submit.
-This will ensure the correct address for the correct lot.
+Once you have accessed the map, choose the binoculars on the task bar and enter the legal land description and click submit; this will ensure the correct address for the lot.

-Alternatively if you know the area of the City the lot is located, you can select the magnifying glass and choose an area, then the lot.
-You must zoom in enough so that the civic address layer on the left had side is available.
+Alternatively, if you know the area of the City the lot is located, you can select the magnifying glass and choose an area, then the lot.
+You must zoom in enough so that the civic address layer on the left hand side is available.
 Click the check box for civic addressing, and the addressing will show on the map.

 Rural addressing remains unchanged until the land is further subdivided and/or identified in a City planning document as changing to an urban development.